MinghaoChen25/Column_PBR_dataset_ICEE_2024/README.md

 ## File Descriptions

 - **`Column_PBR_dataset.csv`**: The main dataset containing all variables related to microalgae cultivation in column PBRs.
-- **`data_sources.md`**: A markdown file listing all sources used to compile the dataset, including academic articles, journals, and other references.
 - **`analysis_code.ipynb`**: A Jupyter Notebook that includes analysis scripts used in the research.
 This code was used to generate the visualizations and results presented at ICEE 2024.
 - **`LICENSE`**: The license under which the dataset is shared.